BruceWind/AndroidRemoteBuilder/README.md

   ```
   **DONT FORGET TO REPLACE IP ADDRESS**

-To SSH to the docker container: `ssh remote_builder`
+To verify the SSH configuration of the docker works very well, you can run: `ssh remote_builder`.
+If there is no error, the ssh-conf must be correct.

-For android you can now copy the folder  `.mainframer` and file `./mainframer.sh` into your project folder.
-Then you can run `bash ./mainframer.sh ./gradlew assembleDebug`.
+For Android you can now copy the folder  `.mainframer` and file `./mainframer.sh` into your project folder.
+Then you can run `bash ./mainframer.sh ./gradlew assembleDebug` to make sure it works ok.

 **And now enjoy faster builds**

-### DEFAULT USER ROOT:ROOT IS USED IN THIS SETUP.
+Btw, you might like to run this within your Android Studio or Jetbrian IDEA.
+Please follow steps below:

-### build with Android Studio
+### Build with Android Studio

 1. open Android Studio to open your project.